SpektraSystems/Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Page 02.md

 Follow these steps to understand the process of creating a PostgreSQL Hyperscale (Citus) server group using the Azure portal.

-1. Click + Create a resource in the upper left-hand corner of the Azure portal
+1. Click **+ Create a resource** in the upper left-hand corner of the Azure portal.

-2. Under Azure Marketplace select Databases from the New page, and select Azure Database for PostgreSQL from the Databases page
+2. Under Azure Marketplace select **Databases** from the New page, and select Azure Database for PostgreSQL from the Databases page.

-3. On the deployment option page, click the Create button under Hyperscale (Citus) on Azure Database for PostgreSQL
+3. On the deployment option page, click the **Create** button under Hyperscale (Citus) on Azure Database for PostgreSQL

 4. Fill out the new server details form with the following information
 •	Subscription: will be defaulted to your session's subscription